Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 I'm sure you didn't set fire to anything.

-No, it's it was just uh an area of dense social housing.
+No, it was just an area of dense social housing.

 I would never do that.

-Um he says a guy shut up in ice facility, must be one of those crazy right wingers, just like the guy who shot Charlie Kirk.
+He must be one of those crazy right-wingers, just like the guy who shot Charlie Kirk.

 Everyone knows the right hate them.

-Um Kevin Fox says, and to think only a few days ago the leftist Lib Tards uh were screaming in anguish because an ice agent grabbed some politician by the waist and threw her across the ground because she was blocking an ice vehicle.
+Kevin Fox says, and to think only a few days ago, the leftist Libtards were screaming in anguish because an ice agent grabbed some politician by the waist and threw her across the ground because she was blocking an ice vehicle.

 Still far more egregious than one of their own killing migrants instead of the ice agents he was after.